-The place and date of Simicska’s birth are unknown, just as there is no data available regarding his childhood or early youth.
-The first information known about Simicska is that he went to the same high school as Viktor Orbán in the city of Székesfehérvár in central Hungary (pop.
-100,000), graduating in 1979, two years before Hungary’s current prime minister.
-Simicska subsequently attended the Loránd Eötvös University School of Law and Political Sciences in Budapest in the 1980s, though it is not known if he graduated.
+Simicska—as Orbán—subsequently attended the Loránd Eötvös University School of Law and Political Sciences in Budapest in the 1980s, though it is not known if Simicska graduated.
 While at the university, Simicska and Orbán both lived at the special residence hall for law students called the Bibó College (Bibó Szakkollégium).
 Simicska participated in the formation and early activities of Fidesz at the Bibó College, though was not among the 37 founding members of the party in 1988.

-Simicska assumed his first formal political position in 1993, when he became Fidesz’s financial director.
-He then served as president of Hungary’s internal revenue service ÁPEH at the time of the first Orbán government in 1998 and 1999 before resigning and withdrawing from public view in the latter year.
+Simicska assumed his first formal political position in 1993, when he became financial director of Fidesz (source in Hungarian).
+He then served as president of Hungary’s internal revenue service ÁPEH for just over a year at the time of the first Orbán government in 1998 and 1999.

 Politics Can Be Different Protest

-On July 11, 2012, about 40 activists and National Assembly representatives from the liberal-green party Politics Can Be Different (Lehet Más a Politika) chained themselves together at the entry of the Közgép headquarters on the southeastern periphery of Budapest to protest the alleged preference the Orbán administration had shown toward the company in awarding lucrative state building and construction contracts.
-Police officers cut the chains and arrested 26 of the protestors, including Politics Can Be Different National Assembly representativea Bernadett Széll and Benedek Jávor, after they refused to comply with an order to leave the premises (source in Hungarian).
+On July 11, 2012, about 40 activists and National Assembly representatives from the liberal-green party Politics Can Be Different (Lehet Más a Politika) chained themselves together at the entry of Közgép headquarters on the outskirts of Budapest to protest the preference the Orbán administration had shown toward the company in awarding state building and construction contracts.
+Police officers cut the chains and arrested 26 of the protesters, including Politics Can Be Different National Assembly representatives Bernadett Szél and Benedek Jávor, after they refused to comply with an order to leave the premises (source in Hungarian).